csc-training/geocomputing_course/materials/batch_job.md

 # Batch jobs

-On our own computer, we are used to start a program (job) by clicking on an icon and the "job" starts instantly.
+On our own computer, we are used to start a program (job) by clicking on an icon and the program starts instantly.
 If we start many programs/jobs at the same time, we occasionally run into problems like running out of memory _etc_.
 In an supercomputing environment, the computer is shared among hundreds of other users who all have different resource needs.

 A **batch job script** is used to request (estimated) resources and consists of two parts: The resource request and the actual computing step collected in a `sbatch script`.
 When we submit a batch job script, the job is not started directly, but is sent into a **queue**.
 Depending on the requested resources and load, the job may need to wait to get started.
 All heavy computing must be done via batch jobs (see [Usage policy](https://docs.csc.fi/computing/overview/#usage-policy))!